 If you have made the decision to enroll in community college, then you are already cutting down significantly on the amount you will pay for tuition each year.
 There are still other expenses that come with attending college that you may have to consider.
 These include costs associated with textbooks, school supplies, such as a computer, potential parking pass fees, and more.
 These extra expenses can leave a dent in your finances, adding extra stress to your daily life.

-Don’t let those extra expenses deter you from completing your educational and career goals.
+Don’t let those extra expenses deter you from planning and completing your educational and career goals.
 Crowdfunding lets you raise money for college expenses from a group of people, using your social network to propel awareness about your campaign.
 If you are passionate about becoming a student and ambitious to become a productive member of your community, then family, friends, neighbors, teachers, and even strangers who are touched by your story will be willing to help you reach your goals by donating and sharing your campaign.

 Community college can make your career or educational goals become a reality.
 Check out our fundraising ideas for college and our tips for community college fundraising.
 Throwing an offline fundraising event is a great way to rally your community around your academic goals to promote your crowdfunding campaign and boost donations.
 Set yourself up for success and consider crowdfunding for your education.